 Even though best known for his work in the gym, Haney gives the most significant credit for his physique to his diet.
 Legendary bodybuilders treat their diet like gospel.

 During one interview, when asked about his diet plan, Haney replied his diet comprises well-rounded meals:

 - Carbohydrates mainly rely on sweet potatoes as they are high in beta carotene and fiber.
-Low glycemic index making it perfect energy food, having anabolic properties (similar to those of roots).
+Low glycemic index making it a perfect energy food, having anabolic properties (similar to those of roots).

 - Greens- consumed spinach a lot as it is a multi-mineral complex enabling him to cleanse the body.

 - Water- refreshes, keeping the body clean and encouraging blood flow.

 - Dairy- 12-15 whole eggs per day during the off-season for building muscles.
 He would take 3-4 egg whites and two whole eggs during the season.
 He deemed egg yolks helpful as it contains lecithin and choline, having fat burning-properties.